Kovilpatti Veeralakshmi

 Kovilpatti Veeralakshmi is a 2003 Indian Tamil language film directed by K. Rajeshwar.
 Simran dubbed in her own voice for the first time in this film with some dialogues dubbed by Deepa Venkat.
 The film was the last to have music composed by Adithyan, who went on to host a show on Jaya TV.

 Plot

 The film is about a woman who is battling against untouchability in a village.
 Veeralakshmi and her fellow Dalits undergo unbearable torture due to casteism from a brutal police force.
 In their village, the inspector of police is the feudal lord, who beats up the poor men and rapes the women, with his behaviour emulated by his officers.
 Pushed to the limits by the extent of her subjugation, Veeralakshmi rises in revolt.

 Production

 The film was initially planned to be started in 1996 with Shwetha Menon in the lead role, but was delayed.
 The project was launched in early 2000 with Menon, but was discontinued.
 Simran was subsequently cast to play the lead role.
+Some crucial scenes were shot at a forest near Theni.